 • Versatile.
 The clothing in your 72-hour bag should be adaptable to different kinds of weather, different terrain types, and any possible situation that could arise.

 • Inconspicuous.
 Select clothes that are not brightly colored and will not attract attention.
 You want to blend into crowds and your surroundings.
-You don’t want to attract attention from looters in urban areas; in rural areas you don’t want to be easy to spot from a distance.
-Avoid camo as well, as it can attract negative attention also.
+You don’t want to attract attention from looters in urban areas; in rural areas, you don’t want to be easy to spot from a distance.
+Try to avoid camo, as it can attract negative attention.

 • Natural fibers.
 Cotton, denim, silk and wool only – avoid poly synthetic blends.
 Synthetic fibers are far more flammable than natural fibers; for that reason the USMC banned Under Armour for troops stationed in Iraq during Operation Iraqi Freedom.

 What to Pack